-Corporate bonds are a lower-risk way for investors to pick up extra yield, especially if they focus on higher-quality or shorter-term issues.
-For example, from 1997 through 2020, investment-grade corporate bond yields have been greater than yields from U.S. Treasuries.
+Corporate bonds are a lower-risk way to pick up extra yield.
+This is especially true if they focus on high quality and short-term issues.
+For instance, from 1997 through 2020, returns on investment-grade corporate bond have been greater than returns from U.S. Treasuries.

 High Yield Bonds

-From 2009 through 2019, high yield bonds have averaged a yield advantage of 4.26 percentage points over U.S. Treasuries.
-As of January 31, 2020, the total returns of the Credit Suisse High Yield Index produced an average annual total return of 6.74% percent, while U.S. Treasuries averaged 2.48%.
+From 2011 through 2021, high yield bonds have averaged a yield advantage of 3.98% over U.S. Treasuries.
+As of June 30, 2021, the 10-year average annualized returns of the Credit Suisse High Yield Index produced an average annual total return of 6.09%.
+Compare this to U.S. Treasuries, which averaged 2.11% that same year.

 Senior Bank Loans

-Senior bank loans are a previously obscure asset class that is growing in prominence amid investors’ frantic search for higher-yielding alternatives.
+Senior bank loans were once an obscure asset class.
+But in the hunt for high-yielding options, these assets have grown prominence over time.
 Senior loans, also referred to as leveraged loans or syndicated bank loans, are loans banks make to corporations and then package and sell to investors.
 Since most of these senior bank loans are made to companies rated below investment-grade, they tend to have higher yields than your standard investment-grade corporate bond.